philmikejones/beginning-mapping/handout.md

 By the end of this course you will be able to:

 - Obtain spatial data (e.g. shapefiles, GeoJSON).
-- Obtain suitable thematic data, including:
-  - points (e.g. business locations)
-  - aggregate (e.g. population data)
+- Obtain suitable thematic data, such as points (e.g. business locations) and aggregate data (e.g. population data).
 - Spatially 'join' the data.
 - Understand which projection and coordinate reference systems (CRS) to use.
 - Produce a thematic map using appropriate software.